zulhfreelancer said about 8 years ago on Rails API - Authentication with JWT :

 <% end %>

-abhinav.x.tiwari said almost 7 years ago on Rails API - Authentication with JWT :
+abhinav.x.tiwari said over 7 years ago on Rails API - Authentication with JWT :

 Thanks Kobaltz, i figured it out that i was using my application controller not the one which is present under api folder.